mosip/mosip-functional-tests/automationtests/README.md

 1. Verify

+	1. The test report is created in the folder $HOME/mosip-functional-tests/automationtests/target/testng-report.
+	1. Open the file 'emailable-report.html' to get a view of the test cases passsed, skipped and failed.
+	1. Click the failed test to see the the details of what has failed and details of the error.

 ---
 For other Linux distros and Windows, please add specific instructions here.
 Separate each by a horizontal line.